omatamix/laravel-friendships/docs/installation.md

 php artisan migrate
 ```

-After that you have successfully installed Laravel Friendships.
+After that, you have successfully installed Laravel Friendships.